Mole Mole: Reception

 Michael Russell ranked Mole Mole third in The Oregonians list of Portland's best new foods carts of 2022.
 He also included the chicken mole tacos in a list of ten "fantastic" dishes for $10 or less at the new carts.
 Katherine Chew Hamilton included the business in Portland Monthlys 2022 list of twenty food carts "that define Portland now".
 Krista Garcia included Mole Mole in The Infatuation's overview of Portland's best food carts.
 Waz Wu included Mole Mole in Eater Portland's 2023 overview of the city's top food carts for vegan dining.
 In 2024, the website's Brooke Jackson-Glidden and Nathan Williams included the business a list of recommended restaurants on Alberta Street, and Garcia included Mole Mole in a list of the city's "standout" Mexican eateries.
 Eater Portland has also included the restaurant in lists of 18 "knockout spots for affordable dining", 38 "essential" eateries, and best affordable restaurants in the city.
 Writers also included Mole Mole in the website's guide to Portland's "most outstanding" food carts.
+Katherine Chew Hamilton included the business in Portland Mercurys 2026 list of the city's top twenty food carts.